Christina1281995/arcpy_toolbox_sen2cube/README.md

 _-----New----_ <br>
 ## Implementation <br>
 ### **Login and Session Handling** <br>
-As only registered users should be able to use the toolbox, a pop-up login window was created to fetch the user credentials with which the first session token was requested.
-This token is necessary to post and get requests to and from the application backend.
-Because the initial token is only valid for 5 minutes, it needs to be refreshed in time to keep the session alive.
+Only registered users are able to use the toolbox.
+Therefore, when running the tool, a pop-up login window fetches the user credentials to request the initial session token.
+This token is needed to create POST and GET requests to the JSON web API that interacts with the Sen2Cube backend.
+The initial token is only valid for 5 minutes, thus a refreshment is performed in the backbround to keep the session alive.

 ### **Parameters** <br>
-- taken from toolbox UI
-- majority inserted into the inferece datamodel
-- AOI checked for size limits and added as layer to map
+The user can and partly must set a total of 8 parameters in the toolbox UI.
+While the first seven will be used for creating the inference, the last one lets the user specify an output directory for the model outputs.
+Complete list of toolbox parameters: <br>

 | Parameter | Format |
 |----------|------|